Khorasan wheat: Taxonomy

 Original botanical identifications were uncertain.
 The variety is a form of Triticum turgidum subsp. turanicum (also known as Triticum turanicum), usually called Khorasan wheat.
+Khorasan is a province in Iran.
 Identifications sometimes seen as T. polonicum are incorrect as the variety, although long-grained, lacks the long glumes of this species.
 Recent genetic evidence from DNA fingerprinting suggests that the variety is perhaps derived from a natural hybrid between T. durum and T. polonicum, which would explain past difficulties in arriving at a certain classification.